-To our knowledge MeBo is the first remote-controlled deep sea drill rig that uses the wireline drilling technique.
+To our knowledge, MeBo is the first remote-controlled deep sea drill rig that uses the wireline drilling technique.
 With this method, after penetration of one core length (2.35 m is used for the MeBo) the core barrel holding the cored sample is pulled up through the drill string.
 For this, a steel cable with an "overshot" (grabbing device) is dropped into the drill string after the drill head is released from the string (Fig. 5).
 When the core barrel is pulled out of the drill string the overshot is released and the core barrel with the core sample is placed into the magazine.
 The loading arm takes a new empty core barrel from the magazine and inserts it into the drill string.
 The inner core barrel is dropped through the drill string, its fall moderated by the water in the string, and at the bottom it is stopped by a shoulder ring in the drill pipe.
-After lengthening the drill string by an additional joint of pipe (drill rod) from the magazine, and screwing it to the bottom-hole assembly, the next core can be drilled.
+After lengthening the drill string by an additional joint of pipe (drill rod) from the magazine, and screwing it into the bottom-hole assembly, the next core can be drilled.

 Wireline drilling is often used in drilling systems on land.
 This method is considerably faster than conventional drilling, which requires breaking down the complete drill string after each penetration of a single core length to retrieve the core (McGinnis, 2009).
 In wireline drilling there is no need for an additional casing pipe to stabilize the hole because the drill string remains in the hole for the duration of the drilling process.
-This is especially important in soft formations to avoid the risk of hole collapse while the 20 core is being retrieved.
+This is especially important in soft formations to avoid the risk of hole collapse while the core is being retrieved.

-The advantages of wireline drilling are evident, and were discussed at the workshop "Requirements for robotic underwater drills in U.S. marine geologic research" in 2000 (Sager et al., 2003).
+The advantages of wireline drilling are evident, and were discussed at the workshop "Requirements for robotic underwater drills in US marine geologic research" in 2000 (Sager et al., 2003).
 In fact, the first prototype of a robotic drill rig for deployment on the sea floor, the MARICOR, was designed for wireline drilling.
-This system, developed floor (BMS, PROD, Rovdrill) use the conventional drilling procedure.
+This system, developed by Atlas Copco, included an elevator system with which the core was pulled up to the deck of the research vessel immediately after it was drilled.
+The MARICOR project, however, was cancelled after its first trials (A. Oden, personal communication, 2003).
+All subsequent remote-controlled drill rigs that were developed up to 2007 for use on the sea floor (BMS, PROD, Rovdrill) use the conventional drilling procedure.
 Because wireline drilling involves a much higher complexity of operational steps, we at MARUM also initially decided to configure the MeBo for conventional coring.
 After four successful research expeditions with the MeBo through 2007 (Freudenthal and Wefer, 2007), we undertook the further developmental decision to upgrade the MeBo for use with the wireline technique.